joef12345/DUO-Log-Analyzer/README.md

 ```

 8. Enter the keys in the GUI and click the test button to confirm connectivity.
 Follow the directions [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey "here").
 8. Add any Ip addresses you would like to ignore and add them to the list.
-Please leave 0.0.0.0 in, as applications that do not have an IP address will report with 0.0.0.0 like RDP.
 It's a good idea to add your organization's public IP to the ignore list, as it will prevent using IPWHOIS credits on known addresses.
 9. Add any users to be ignored to the list to prevent unenrolled alerts.
 I have found that LDAP login accounts sometimes get sent to DUO, causing several unenrolled notifications.
 10. You can create a regex filter to prevent unenrolled alerts from getting sent.
 For example, students normally do not have DUO enrolled in a school setting, which will cause several alerts.
 To prevent this, create a regex filter for example, if all your student accounts are numeric, use the following filter `[0-9]`.
 When creating a filter use the test button to confirm your regex expression.
 11. Create a windows task to run the program every 5 minutes.
 More often than 5 minutes will cause DUO API rate limiting.
 Have the task execute `duo log analyzer.exe -run` Make sure the scheduled task runs as the same user that configured the GUI since the application settings are stored per user.